arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/tutorials/getting-started-nano-connector-carrier/content.md

 }
 ```

-The temperature information will be displayed on both the serial console and the Modulino Pixels.
+The temperature information will be displayed on the serial console and the Modulino Pixels.
 As your tea cools, fewer LEDs will light up, and the colors will change from red (very hot) through violet, white, and green, to blue (cool).
-When your tea reaches the perfect drinking temperature, the buzzer will sound to let you know it's ready!
+When your tea reaches the perfect drinking temperature, the buzzer will tell you it is ready.

 ### Example Project: Motion Logger

-The Motion Tracker demonstrates how the Nano Connector Carrier can integrate with the Movement sensor to record precise motion data.
-This project showcases real-time motion sensing, button control, and data logging to create a portable motion capture system that can be used for activity tracking, sports analysis, or interactive projects.
+The Motion Tracker demonstrates how the Nano Connector Carrier can integrate with the Movement sensor to record motion data.
+This project showcases real-time motion sensing, button control and data logging to create a portable motion capture system that can be used for activity tracking, sports analysis or interactive projects.

 **Components needed:**
 - Modulino Movement module
 - Modulino Buttons module
-- SD card
+- MicroSD card
 - Nano Connector Carrier

 **Assembly instructions:**
 1. Connect the Modulino Movement and Buttons modules to your Nano Connector Carrier
-2. Insert a micro SD card into the Nano Connector Carrier
+2. Insert a microSD card into the Nano Connector Carrier
-3. Upload the code provided below
+3. Upload the example sketch provided below
-4. Open the serial monitor to view real-time motion data
+4. Open the Arduino IDE's Serial Monitor to view real-time motion data
-5. Press button A to start recording motion data to the SD card
+5. Press button A to start recording motion data to the microSD card
-6. Move the sensor to capture the desired motion
+6. Move the sensor to capture motion data
 7. Press button A again to stop recording

-**Code Example:**
+**Example sketch:**
 ```ARDUINO
 /*
  * Modulino Movement Logger